BEHIND THE WHEEL: Mini Countryman S

-Something's hit me in days of late, we already know cars that are priced below 100 thousand do not lose much of its values in years to come but the same could be said for those that are under 300 thousand.
-Take a Mark 5 Golf Gti for instance, I was once offered 180 (or less) for one back in 2008 and could he sold for a good 85 after 8 years of use seems to hold its value well.
+Something's hit me in days of late, we already know cars that are priced below 100 thousand do not lose much of their value in years to come but the same could be said for those that are under 300 thousand.
+Take a Mark 5 Golf Gti for instance, I was once offered 180 (or less) for one back in 2008 and could he sell for a good 85 after 8 years of use seems to hold its value well.
 On the other hand, an Audi A4 would fetch at least half its value after a 5-year period.

 This got me thinking of having some fun with a Mini Cooper S Countryman All4.
 I could see myself living in that Mini lifestyle where people who drive it are carefree and laid back where the Countryman is taken for adventurous activities.
 It is a completely different car from what I'm used to in the garage as they're all quite serious and business executive-ish where the Mini is quite the opposite.
 I could even see a mirage of me driving up Genting Highlands on damped, foggy roads.

-Mini were said to be impractical and too cute to be a man's car but I think all that's a bit rubbish because do you go marry someone just because they are willing to bear your children.
-Even if the stereotypes were true, the Countryman debunks all of that nonsense, offering plenty of space for its passenger (where the back seats recline and slide) and a decent amount of boots pace.
+Mini were said to be impractical and too cute to be a man's car but I think all that's a bit rubbish because do you go marry someone just to have children?
+Even if the stereotypes were true, the Countryman debunks all of that nonsense, offering plenty of space for its passengers (where the back seats recline and slide) and a decent amount of boots pace.
 I must admit that the Countryman looks a little strange at first but I love the way it looks in the metal.